 - Workplace injuries.

 Below, our California personal injury attorneys discuss the following frequently asked questions about ladder accident injury lawsuits:

 - 1. Can I file a lawsuit for a ladder injury?

-- 2. What kinds of damages can I sue for after a ladder accident?
+- 2. What kinds of damages can recover for after a ladder accident?